gama-platform/gama-days-2024/README.md

-# gama-days-2024
+# Gama-Days-2024
-Website for GAMA DAYS 2024
+Source website for GamaDays event - Based on MinimalMistake theme